bradwestness/bradwestness.github.io/_posts/2014-03-07-synchronicity-brandy-quick-change-and-kurtwood.md

+---
+layout: post
-Title: Synchronicity: Brandy, Quick Change, and Kurtwood Smith
+title: "Synchronicity: Brandy, Quick Change, and Kurtwood Smith"
-Published: 2014-03-07 21:10:10Z
+---

 So this is a crazy bit of synchronicity.